Rwenzori mountains – Africa’s tallest mountain range

 - Afro – Alpine moorland zone 4000m – 4500m

 Another unique and delightful feature of the mountains is its vegetation.
-The park has 994 recorded plant species; some of which cannot be found elsewhere in Uganda.
+The park has 994 recorded plant species; some of which cannot be found elsewhere in the world.

 This vegetation is remarkable in many ways.
 Indeed, those who climb the Rwenzori Mountains must transverse the bamboo zone.
 These bamboos can attain a height of over 25 feet forming a closely packed canopy.
 Just over the bamboo forests there are some remarkable floral conditions associated with the perpetual humidity.